Jask: Population

 situated on the Gulf of Oman.

-It serves as the capital of Jask County, and is the site of a base of the Iranian Navy which opened on October 28, 2008.
+It is the site of an Iranian Navy base that opened on 28 October 2008.

 The base's position provides the Iranian Navy with the capability to close the Strait of Hormuz in order to block the entry of an "enemy" into the Persian Gulf.
 Admiral Habibollah Sayyari remarked on the base's opening that Iran was "creating a new defense front in the region, thinking of a non-regional enemy."

 The port of Jask is also the proposed end of the Neka-Jask pipeline.
 The city also has the Jask Airport.